1ahmedharris/cloud-resume/README.md

 ## **Overview**
-This project is my resume built in HTML and hosted with AWS S3 static website hosting.
+This project is my resume written in HTML and hosted with AWS S3 static website hosting.
 Inspired by the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).